ankush91/Ner/README.md

 * We utilized CRF classifiers from Stanford CoreNLP for the Event and Temporal Span identification tasks of [TempEval-3](https://arxiv.org/pdf/1206.5333v2.pdf).
 The aim of the TempEval series was to advance research on temporal information processing.
 This project was conducted as part of graduate level course-work in Machine Learning (CS 613) taught at Drexel University in Fall, 2016.

 ## Research Findings
-* We performed feature engineering as suggested within the Stanford NER system and utilized word-level, char-level and n-gram level features alongside certain positional features.
+* We performed feature engineering as suggested in the Stanford NER system and utilized word-level, char-level and n-gram level features alongside certain positional features.
 * We performed an ablation with respect to the size of the training data upto 2.5k train documents.
 	* Precision was stagnant after a mere 50 training samples.
 	* Controlling for these false positives, we found Recall to increase on a logscale with additional documents in steps of constant size (50 in our case).